kai687/sphinxawesome-theme/docs/how-to/options.md

 <!-- vale Awesome.SpellCheck = YES -->

-For longer pages, scrolling to the top can be a hassle.
-If you want to show a button, that scrolls to the top of the page when clicked, set:
+On longer pages, scrolling to the top can be a hassle.
+To show a button that scrolls to the top when clicked, set the following option:

 ```{code-block} python
 ---